 Further, sea ice interacts with the Arctic ecosystem and with substances produced by Arctic organisms, which in turn drive biogeochemical processes in the Arctic system.
 In light of these complex interconnections, a pressing question arises: given the changes in the ice, how is the climate in the Arctic evolving – and how will this affect the climate in other parts of the Earth?

-Accordingly, sea ice, as a central element of the Arctic climate and ecosystem, will be one of the major research foci of the MOSAiC expedition.
-For the first time, researchers will have the opportunity to continually monitor changes in the ice throughout every season.
-In this regard, the sea-ice experts will explore various aspects of the sea ice and its snow cover.
+Accordingly, sea ice, as a central element of the Arctic climate and ecosystem, is one of the major research foci of the MOSAiC expedition.
+For the first time, researchers had the opportunity to continually monitor changes in the ice throughout every season.
+In this regard, the sea-ice experts explored various aspects of the sea ice and its snow cover.
 The big questions concern the exchange of energy, stimuli and chemical compounds between the atmosphere, snow, sea ice, and ocean.
-For example, they will investigate the dynamics of today’s thinner and more mobile ice.
+For example, they investigated the dynamics of today’s thinner and more mobile ice.

 When do pack ice hummocks form, or channels in the ice?
 How do ocean currents and winds in the atmosphere drive ice drift?

 How are local and regional energy exchanges affected when the thickness and characteristics of snow and sea ice change?
 How do changes in the respective seasons affect the overall annual balance?
 And what do these processes and changes look like to satellites, and in model studies?

 What steps need to be taken to arrive at a better understanding of sea ice, and ultimately, at better forecasts?
 These studies directly integrate the findings of oceanographers, and in turn offer a basis for the research conducted by the atmosphere team.

 Central topics for the snow and ice experiments during the MOSAiC expedition were e.g. the mass balance and how it changes throughout the year.